adamfreedman/TrachylepisAffinisSpeciation/pca/README.md

 #Principal components analysis (PCA)
-To visualize population structure among our 14 sampled populations of *Trachyleipis affinis*, we performed a PCA.
-To do so, we first converted our vcf file of genotypes to plink format using vcftools as follows:
+To visualize population structure among our 14 sampled populations of *Trachyleipis affinis*, we performed a PCA on the *T. affinis* genotypes.
+Results are presented in Supplementary Data Figure S3 of our manuscript.

+First, we converted our vcf file of genotypes to [plink](https://www.cog-genomics.org/plink2),version 1.90b3s, format using vcftools as follows:
 ```bash
 vcftools --vcf oneperrad_trachylepis_RAD.vcf --plink --out oneperrad_trachylepis_RAD
 ```